-- 1. Go to the Groups & Configs page, and select a group. - From the Edit Policies drop-down menu, click ThinOS 9.x.
-The Configuration Control | ThinOS window is displayed. - 3.
-Click Advanced. - 4.
-In the Firmware field, select OS Firmware Updates. - Click Browse to browse and upload the firmware.The EULA details of the package and the name of the vendors are displayed. - 6.
-Click the vendor names to read the license agreement of each vendor and then click Accept to upload the package. - You can select the Do not show this again if you do not want to see the EULA details of the same vendor again. - NOTE: If you upload multiple packages, the EULA details of each package are displayed.
-You must accept the license agreement of the packages individually.
-The firmware is not uploaded if you click Decline. - 7.
-From the Select the ThinOS Firmware to deploy drop-down menu, select the uploaded firmware. - 8.
+- 1. Log in to Wyse Management Suite. - 2.
+Go to the Groups & Configs page, and select a group. - From the Edit Policies drop-down menu, select ThinOS 9.x.
+The Configuration Control | ThinOS window is displayed. - 4.
+Go to Advanced. - 5.
+In the Firmware field, select OS Firmware Updates. - Click Browse to browse and upload the firmware.
+The EULA and vendor details are displayed. - 7.
+Verify the vendor names and license agreement and then click Accept to upload the package. - 8.
+From the Select the ThinOS Firmware to deploy drop-down menu, select the Root_2505.10_0076_signed.pkg package from the local repository. - 9.
 Click Save & Publish.
+An alert window is displayed. - 10.
+Click Save to save the changes. - 11.
+Click Download to check if the package is getting downloaded.
+The thin client begins downloading the firmware, and a notification appears on the screen. - 12.
+Click Update Now.

-The thin client downloads the firmware and restarts.
-The firmware version is upgraded.
+The thin client downloads the firmware and once the upgrade is successful, it reboots to the desktop screen.